richardhopton/smartbed-mqtt/README.md

 ## Notes

-Setting `stayConnected` to `true` will stop you from being able to use the app to control the bed.
+Setting `stayConnected` to `true` will stop you from being able to use the app to control the bed if the bed only accepts one Bluetooth connection.

 Support for this was only possible due to assistance from getrav on Discord.
 This was reverse engineered from a Sven & Son bed, so your mileage may vary.